Posterior shoulder dislocation

 - posterior labrocapsular periosteal sleeve avulsion (POLPSA lesions)

-In addition to stating that a posterior dislocation is present, any evidence of proximal humeral fractures or glenoid fractures should be sought and commented.
+In addition to stating that a posterior dislocation is present, any evidence of proximal humeral fractures or glenoid fractures should be sought and commented on.

 Treatment and prognosis